auth0/docs/articles/quickstart/backend/rails/interactive.md

 ## Create a JsonWebToken class {{{ data-action=code data-code="lib/json_web_token.rb" }}}

-Create a class called `JsonWebToken` which decodes and verifies the incoming Access Token taken from the `Authorization` header of the request.
+Create a class called `JsonWebToken` which decodes and verifies the incoming access token taken from the `Authorization` header of the request.

-This will fetch the public key for your Auth0 tenant then use it to verify the signature of the Access Token.
+This will fetch the public key for your Auth0 tenant then use it to verify the signature of the access token.

 ## Define a Secured concern {{{ data-action=code data-code="app/controllers/concerns/secured.rb" }}}

-Create a Concern called `Secured` which looks for the Access Token in the `Authorization` header of an incoming request.
+Create a Concern called `Secured` which looks for the access token in the `Authorization` header of an incoming request.

 If the token is present, it will be passed to `JsonWebToken.verify` which will use the `jwt` Gem to verify the token's signature and validate the token's claims.

-In addition to verifiying that the Access Token included in the request is valid, the Concern also includes a mechanism for checking that the token has the sufficient **scope** to access the requested resources.
+In addition to verifiying that the access token included in the request is valid, the Concern also includes a mechanism for checking that the token has the sufficient **scope** to access the requested resources.

-To look for a particular `scope` in an Access Token, provide an array of required scopes and check if they are present in the payload of the token.
+To look for a particular `scope` in an access token, provide an array of required scopes and check if they are present in the payload of the token.

 In this example we define a `SCOPES` array for all protected routes, specifying the required scopes for each one.